 What happens if the constituencies are not all near enough the same size?

 In the 2015 general election in the UK, the number of people living in each constituency on average mostly numbered somewhere between 60,000 and 90,000, but some constituencies had as little as 35,000 people living in them while some had over 100,000.

 This is a problem and a recipe for injustice under the first past the post system.
 To explain, let’s imagine two constituencies, one with 60,000 people and another with 90,000 people.
 If 31,000 vote say Labour in the constituency with 60,000 people, and the rest vote Tory, so 29,000; then 70,000 vote Tory in the constituency of 90,000, the rest Labour, so 20,000, each would have one MP, yet the Tories would have 99,000 votes to Labour’s 51,000, which equates 66% voting Tory, 34% Labour.

-This would mean that Labour would now have 95,000 votes for zero MP’s, which equates to 46% of the vote share, while the Tories on the other hand would despite having only 70,000 votes have two MPs, the Lib Dems meanwhile would have despite only having 42,000 votes also have an MP.
+This would mean that Labour would now have 95,000 votes for zero MP’s, which equates to 46% of the vote share, while the Tories on the other hand – despite having only 70,000 votes – would have two MPs.
+The Lib Dems meanwhile would also have an MP – despite only having 42,000 votes.
 That would mean that the party with the most votes would have zero seats, while the second and third parties would be the ones in power.

-But despite that it is indisputable that every person’s vote does count but it is also indisputable that not everyone’s vote counts for the same amount, in reality under the first past the post system how much your vote counts depends on who you are voting for and which constituency you are living in along with just how well-balanced the sizes of the constituencies across the nation in which you live are.
+Despite that, it is indisputable that every person’s vote does count, but it is also indisputable that not everyone’s vote counts for the same amount.
+In reality, under the first past the post system how much your vote counts depends on who you are voting for and just how well-balanced the sizes of the constituencies are.
 It also depends very much on just how it is you want your vote to count.